Statement from Trillion Trees

 "As Trillion Trees, we advocate strongly that nature-based solutions need to be a part of the world’s strategy to address the climate and biodiversity crises.
 We are thrilled to see commitments to reforestation and global momentum to restore the right trees to the right places, as part of the UN Decade on Ecosystem Restoration.

 "We urge the global community to also prioritise measures to end deforestation and improve forest protection.
 Restoration alone cannot solve the climate and biodiversity crises, we must recognise the immense value of standing forests.

-"BirdLife International, WCS, and WWF-UK are working together under the Trillion Trees partnership to bridge the gap between global commitments and their implementation on the ground to ensure the right trees in the right places.
+"BirdLife International, WCS, and WWF are working together under the Trillion Trees partnership to bridge the gap between global commitments and their implementation on the ground to ensure the right trees in the right places.
 By leveraging our large networks and decades of experience, we are working on three core approaches to end deforestation, improve forest protection, and advance restoration at landscape and regional scales around the world.
 For example, our teams work with farmers at the forest frontier in Indonesia, conserve intact forests in the Amazon, and restore forest landscapes in East Africa."

 What is Trillion Trees?

 “One trillion trees re-grown, saved from loss, and better protected around the world by 2050, thanks to determined and collective action by all sectors of society.” – The Trillion Trees Vision